laurelherting/lmh-headspace/AWS/examTips.md

 Solution that helps customers more quickly set up secure, multi-account AWS environment based on AWS best practices.

-### Best Practices with AWS Organizations
-* Always enable multi-factor authentication on root account
-* Always use strong, complex password on root account
-* Paying account should be used for billing purposes only
-* Don't deploy resources into paying account

-## Security in the Cloud

 ### What AWS resources are often used to create S3 applications?
 * answer: dynamo db, s3, efs, etc
 	* pg.7 white paper: